tariq-almalki/authn-jwt/README.md

     - mongodb
     - docker

-3. cd to authn-jwt
-4. type `npm i && npm start` in the CLI
-5. repeat step 4 for frontend folder and backend folder.

 **to make sure node installed, type** `node -v` **in the CLI** **to make sure mongodb installed type** `sc query mongodb` **in the CLI**